schedutron/data_structures_cpp/Chap1/Exercises.md

 Addition and multiplication can be performed by the usual rules of binary addition and multiplication, and exponentiation can be performed by repeated multiplication.

+3. Define an ADT for character strings.
+Your ADT should consist of typical functions that can be performed on strings, with each function defined in terms of its input and output.
+Then define two different physical representations for strings.

+__A__: Character strings are simply a sequence of characters.
+Strings are an essential component of almost any computer program as they are the only means of storing textual information in the program.
+Strings should support the following functionalities:
+  * concatenation: Given two strings, give back the joined form of the strings.
+  For example, given "tea" and "pot", return "teapot".
+  * find: Given a string and a character (or even a 'sub-string'), return the position of the character (or the substring), if present, within the string.
+Following are two physical representation of strings:
+  * Assign a byte value (or a block of multiple byte values) to every character and then store a string as an array of such byte values.
+Retrieval of the actual textual data from these byte values should be a straightforward task.
+  * Can't think of other representation(s)!